erosDiffusion/ComfyUI-enricos-nodes/README.md

 ### Demo
-demo workflows: after installing, drag and drop in your comfy and Pray (if nothing happens, like the red box does not scale and you can't see images after running once) refresh and run again.
+Demo workflows: after installing, drag and drop in your comfy and Pray (if nothing happens, like the red box does not scale and you can't see images after running once) refresh and run again.

 Sample Workflow (with MTB nodes rembg for background removal)
 ![demo workflow 2](/assets/demo2.png)